 The model we feature today happens to look like an earlier model as it features the brand’s gorgeous Wave bracelet that, in addition to the iconic case shape, is a real hallmark of the period.
 Yes, it’s bi-color, so it’s not consistent with “the Don’s” all gold, so perhaps you’d be seen as a pretender.
 But that’s ok, as Johnson rolled around in a fake Ferrari Daytona Spyder in the earlier seasons, so he’s no stranger to nearly-there looks.

 We know somewhat little about the Ebel 1911 Chronograph that’s featured here on Chrono24, aside from the fact that the 39mm watch supposedly runs well and it looks to be in beautiful shape.
-It’s also located in the knife capital of Germany, Solingen, and is being sold by a well-rated dealer who does seem to know his way around a camera.
+It’s also located in the knife capital of Germany, Solingen, and is being sold by a well-rated dealer who does seem to know his way around a camera (the photos are the property of the dealer and our header and white-dialed variant come from Catawiki).
 Now, my experience with an El Primero has been a bit like owning Sonny’s ride in later seasons, the Ferrari Testarossa.
 In other words, it runs fast, makes all the right sounds and breaks down a lot.
 Then again, mine is a really old Zenith.
 But the real saving grace on this Ebel is that it costs $1,757 as of today’s exchange rates.
 That’s a lot of “smiles per mile” as we say in the business.
 And finally, while it’s been some time since Ebel has had its day in the sun, one has to believe that something this good looking will come back into vogue at some point.

 Now it’s up to you on whether you’d spend $1,757 on this classy, complicated relic of the 80’s, the Ebel 1911 Chronograph, in order to beat the heat on the Miami streets.